engineerkrupa123/engineerkrupa123/README.md

 # 💫 About Me:
-I am a first year engineering student
+I am a first year engineering student at BMSCE